DiamondLightSource/scaup-backend/README.rst

 2. Set the `SQL_DATABASE_URL` environment variable according to your database's location
 3. Run :code:`uvicorn` with `uvicorn scaup.main:app --reload --port 8000`

 Note: Due to Postgres specific features being used, the target database must be Postgres.
-Schemas must be created manually.
-If you're unsure, you may use the `preconfigured Helm chart <https://gitlab.diamond.ac.uk/lims/pato-helm>`_, which provides a database with auto backups, and automatic Alembic migrations ran daily.
+An example can be found in the database folder.

 ============
 Testing